tomqwu/Cheatsheet/LINUX_GENERAL.md

 # Run Level
 ```
-chkconfig –list | grep 5:on
+chkconfig –-list | grep 5:on
 chkconfig <Service-Name> on –level 3
 ```